ryraut/ryraut.github.io/index.md

 ---

 ## About
 Hello!
-I am a computational researcher exploring the living, dynamic brain---how activity continuously unfolds across space and time, seamlessly woven into the functioning of the organism as a whole.
-I look to uncover the hidden rules that organize these dynamics, distilling apparent complexity into simpler underlying principles.
+I am a computational researcher seeking to understand principles of the living, dynamic brain—--how activity is continuously generated, orchestrated across space and time, and woven into the ongoing functioning of the whole organism.
+My work aims to uncover the hidden rules and constraints that organize these internal dynamics, allowing us to distill their complexity into simpler underlying principles.

-In practice, this means figuring out how to extract structure from complex data---placing my research at the intersection of *systems neuroscience*, *dynamical systems*, and *machine learning*.
-Now is an exciting time for this work: new experimental tools make it possible to record and control diverse aspects of brain activity and behavior across spatiotemporal scales and species.
+In practice, this means extracting structure from complex data—--placing my research at the intersection of *systems neuroscience*, *dynamical systems*, and *machine learning*.
+I pursue these questions in collaboration with experimentalists recording brain activity and behavior across scales and species, ultimately building toward holistic accounts of brain function.

-As my interests cut across these domains, I collaborate closely with experimentalists to integrate empirical findings into holistic accounts of brain and organismal function.
-My goal for this work is to clarify principles of healthy dynamics that can guide strategies for restoring function when disrupted.

-** I am in the process of growing a research group here at Washington University (stay tuned)---and in general, am always eager to hear from folks with similar interests---so do feel free to reach out! **
+** I am currently starting up a research group at WashU (stay tuned)---and in general, am always eager to hear from folks with similar interests---so do feel free to reach out! **

-You can get a good sense of where my headspace has been lately from [this work](https://www.biorxiv.org/content/10.1101/2023.11.06.565918).

 ## Bio
 I am currently an Instructor at Washington University School of Medicine.
 Prior to St. Louis, I was a [Shanahan Foundation Fellow](https://alleninstitute.org/what-we-do/brain-science/careers/shanahan-foundation-fellowship/) at the [Allen Institute](https://alleninstitute.org/what-we-do/brain-science/) and the University of Washington, Seattle, spending much of my time at the [AI Institute in Dynamic Systems](https://dynamicsai.org/).
 Before that, I completed my PhD in neuroscience with [Marcus Raichle](https://www.mir.wustl.edu/employees/marcus-raichle/) at Washington University in St. Louis.